Health Topics

 Description

-The lymphedema in Hennekam syndrome is often noticeable at birth and usually affects the face and limbs.
-Severely affected infants may have extensive swelling caused by fluid accumulation before birth (hydrops fetalis).
-The lymphedema usually affects one side of the body more severely than the other (asymmetric) and slowly worsens over time.
+The lymphedema in people with Hennekam syndrome is typically present at birth and often affects the legs and genitalia.
+Severely affected infants may have extensive swelling caused by fluid buildup before birth (hydrops fetalis).

-Facial features of people with Hennekam syndrome may include a flattened appearance to the middle of the face and the bridge of the nose, puffy eyelids, widely spaced eyes (hypertelorism), small ears, and a small mouth with overgrowth of the gums (gingival hypertrophy).
-Affected individuals may also have an unusually small head (microcephaly) and premature fusion of the skull bones (craniosynostosis).
+Distinctive facial features are common among people with Hennekam syndrome.
+Affected individuals often have a flattened appearance to the middle of the face and the bridge of the nose, puffy eyelids, widely spaced eyes (hypertelorism

 Frequency

-At least 50 cases of Hennekam syndrome have been reported worldwide.
+Hennekam syndrome is rare, although the exact prevalence is not known.
+At least 100 cases of Hennekam syndrome have been reported worldwide.

 Causes

-Mutations in the CCBE1 or FAT4 gene can cause Hennekam syndrome.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the CCBE1, ADAMTS3, or FAT4 gene cause Hennekam syndrome.

 Inheritance